leostera/2015-unsta-class-notes/computer-architecture/2015-03-30-course-overview.md

 There's 5 generations of computers.

-0. Composed mainly by mechanical devices (begining of the 40s, WW2).
+0. Composed mainly by mechanical devices (beginning of the 40s, WW2).

 1. First decade after 1945 consisted of computers made of Valves!
 ENIAC (Electronic Numerical Integrator And Computer) is a sample of it.
 Every digit